 Cook the latkes

-Make the horseradish yogurt
+Make the apple-walnut salad and horseradish yogurt

 - Core and thinly slice the apple.

 In a medium bowl, toss together the apple, walnuts, and cinnamon; season to taste with salt and pepper.